Rinsanga1/dev_setup/README.md

-## Goal
+## My Dev Setup - Ubuntu

 ### What is this ?
-a repo to recreate my dev workflow on any ubuntu based machine
+a repo to recreate my dev workflow on any ubuntu based machine in 20 mins

 ### How does it work ?